-Localizing Content & Configuration in Magento
+Localizing Content & Configuration in Adobe Commerce (Magento)

 On the Manage Stores page, you’ll now see your new store view on the far right column.

-Localizing Content / Configuration
+Localizing content / configuration

-To translate/localize elements of a category, go into the category configuration, select your correct store view, uncheck Use Default Value and replace the base language version with your translations/localized content.
+To translate/localize elements of a category, go into the category configuration, select your correct store view, uncheck Use Default.

 Value and replace the base language version with your translations/localized content.

-To hide products in bulk, go to Catalog > Manage Products, first select your store view & then select the products you’d like to hide.
+- Go to Catalog > Products, first select your store view and then select the products you’d like to hide.

-On the top, far right, under “Actions” select Update Attributes and hit submit.
+- On the top, far right, under Actions select Update Attributes and hit submit.

-If you have specific attributes visible on the front end (for filtering, search, labeling), you can translate the labels by going to Catalog > Attributes > Manage Attributes, finding the attribute you’d like to translate, hit Manage Label / Options and add translation(s) for your other store view(s).
+If you have specific attributes visible on the front end (for filtering, search, labeling), you can translate the labels by following these steps:

 Blocks / CMS Pages

-Option 1: translate.csv
+Option 1: Export/Import

-If you have any questions about how our configuring your Magento eCommerce Store please feeel free to connect with us on social, or contact us directly to setup a time to chat with one of our TPMs!
+For more information on store setup and configuration, go to Adobe Commerce’s All Stores guide.
+If you have any questions about how to configure your Adobe Commerce ecommerce store please feel free to connect with us on social, or contact us directly to set up a time to chat!